 Spoken like a true leader!

-A low-budget cash cow with an intangible mainstream appeal, American Ninja 2 turns to the buddy genre for inspiration, and while it inevitably falls short in its attempts, where it does excel is in its supreme capacity for accidental hilarity, making this the Terminator 2 of bad movie sequels.
+A low-budget cash cow with an intangible mainstream appeal, American Ninja 2 turns to the buddy genre for inspiration, and while it inevitably falls short in its attempts, where it does excel is in its supreme capacity for accidental hilarity.
 Just one question: if Joe blossomed under the tutelage of a Japanese master before succumbing to total amnesia, how did he grow to become so patriotic?
 As long as enough people die in the name of democracy, I suppose it doesn’t really matter.